SERVING THE LOCAL COMMUNITY

 There was another explosion in new technologies during this period with the emergence of video players, tumble dryers, washer dryers, dish washers, personal computers and games consoles.
 Chapman’s sold all of these and stocked peripheral products such as vinyl records and games – and even set up a small video rental library in-store.

 In 1970 Chapman’s became part of a new buying group “Birmingham Combined Independents”.
-This enabled a group of independent stores to join together and buy in bulk – thus enabling better prices.
+This enabled a group of independent stores to join together and buy in bulk – thus obtaining better prices.
 This buying group was one of the 1st and biggest in the country.
 Today we see buying groups such as “Euronics” still operating to enable independents to be competitive on price.

 In the early 1980s Chapman’s bought out a competitor and opened a second shop in Blackheath.